 All first-year college students are required to attend a New Student Orientation session.
 At this meeting, students receive information about registration, campus resources, and college success.
+Contact Student Affairs at 808-235-7454 in Hale 'Ākoakoa 232 to sign up.
 Accommodations for distance learning (online) students can be made when signing up for orientation.
-Contact Student Affairs Peer Mentors at 808-235-7454.